ameksike/ksmf/doc/intro.hello_world.md

 |    - package.json
 ```

 Each module must have a main file named index.js by naming convention.
+You can use the following example to create your first module, which will be named as app following the above structure.
 ```js
 module.exports = function (req, res) {
     res?.json({